zarat/zarat.github.io/_posts/2020-02-21-GridRuler-mastering-csv-files.markdown

 published: true
 ---

 I want to introduce [GridRuler](https://github.com/zarat/GridRuler), a tool i made to handle csv files.
-It now has scripting support using the [ScriptStack API](https://github.com/zarat/ScriptStack).<!--excerpt_separator--> It is in early development phase and not production ready but you can try it out!
+It now has scripting support using the [JAIL API](https://github.com/zarat/jail).<!--excerpt_separator--> It is in early development phase and not production ready but you can try it out!
 More information is coming soon.